lucasjoliveau/doc/en/developer/tutorials/backend.md

 Models can be configured by setting a number of attributes at their definition.
-The most important attribute is `_name` which is required and defines the name for the model in the Odoo system.
+The most important attribute is `_name` which is required and defines the name for the model in the Konvergo ERP system.
 Here is a minimally complete definition of a model: